OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/linear/linear_block_jac.rst

 LinearBlockJac
 **************

-The LinearBlockJac uses the Block Jacobi method to solve the linear system.
+The LinearBlockJac uses the block Jacobi method to solve the linear system.
 The method is similar to that used by the :ref:`LinearBlockGS <openmdao.solvers.linear.linear_block_gs.py>` solver, except that it propagates the derivatives from outputs to inputs only once per iteration.
 When to choose this solver over the other ones is an advanced topic.